magepages/mpdocs/docs/product-slider-m2/index.md

     ![product slider](https://i.imgur.com/H7xiwj4.png)

     * Choose `Yes` so that the number of products display on the slider can be changed when changing the size of the browser window.
 You can set this in the **Max item slider** field.
+    * Only apply for Widget or when admins add Product Slider by the code or can choose this in the rule `Reponsive = Use Config`

 * In the **Max item slider** field: This section only displays when the **Is Responsive = Yes**.
 Set the number of products display on the slide when the browser window changes the size.
     * Example: Screen size max = 1000, Number of item is 5.
 The frontend will be displayed as the following: